 Amazon’s Firestick is among the most popular streaming devices out there.
 It is capable of streaming a wide variety of networks and also supports voice controls, meaning you can pair it with Alexa.

-However, the fact that Firesticks are very convenient doesn’t mean that you won’t need to use a VPN for certain streaming services.
+However, the fact that Firesticks are very convenient doesn’t mean that you won’t need to use a VPN (Virtual Private Network) for certain streaming services.
 Depending on your needs, choosing an appropriate VPN service can go a long way in helping you stream securely.

 The First Generation

 Here’s an unfortunate disclaimer to start things off: if you’re streaming with a first-gen Firestick device, you can forget about VPN.
 These devices simply don’t support VPN services.